YaoweiIpsy/Kafka-connect/README.md

 ### Kafka-connect

 #### bean
-the models project that contains all of the classes(POJO) of models.
+the models project that contains all the classes(POJO) of models.
 (TODO)

 #### core
 the common library for others